Junior Stars FC

 Junior Stars FC is a Martinois professional football club based in Sandy Ground.
 The club competes in the Saint-Martin Senior League, the top tier of Martinois football.
 The club was founded in 1965, and play their home matches in the 2,600-capacity, Stade Alberic Richards.

+History

+Junior Stars FC was founded in 1965.
+In 2024, clubs from Saint Martin began entering in Coupe de France.
+In 2025, Junior Stars was the collectivity's representative in the competition and was drawn against Dynamo Le Moule of Guadeloupe's Division of Honour in the Third Round.
+With the score level at the end of regulation, Junior Stars went on to win 5–4 on penalties.
+Despite the historic victory, the club was disqualified from playing its fourth round match over fielding too many players signed after the registration period closed.